Cray-HPE/docs-csm/operations/network/management_network/snmp_exporter_configs.md

    Adding the targets to the SNMP serviceMonitor configuration
    ```

-   The HMN is used by default as ACLs in the switch configuration blocks SNMP over the NMN.
+   The HMN is used by default as ACLs in the switch configuration block SNMP over the NMN.
    This can be overridden by passing `-n NMN` to the `configure_snmp_monitor.py` script.

 1. (`pit#`) Review the SNMP Exporter configuration.